OpenAgua/openagua-documentation/README.md

-# openagua-documentation
+# OpenAgua documentation
 This houses the OpenAgua documentation files.
-The docs aim to describe the project and how to use OpenAgua (pending a better system), not how to install it.
-Installation instructions will stay in the main repository.
+The docs aim to describe the project and how to use OpenAgua from a user perspective, not how to install it.
+Installation instructions will stay in the main repository, wherever that may be.

 This documentation is built with [MkDocs](www.mkdocs.org), a documentation-centric static site generator written in Python, using the [Material](https://squidfunk.github.io/mkdocs-material/) theme and hosted on GitHub Pages (the gh-pages branch of this repository) and can be found at [docs.openagua.org](docs.openagua.org).